gabswb/simpower/README.md

 ## Installing and running

-This programm have been tested on jdk 16.0.1 for both methods
+This program have been tested on jdk 16.0.1 for both methods

 ### Get source files
 First you need to clone this repository :